Kulakrum/PC-Based-Data-Logger/README.md

 and provides appropriate control signals to store the data to an external device for analysis.
 A prototype pc based data logger is then developed and tested to verify the concept mentioned

-How to Test
+OBTAINMENT OF RESULTS

-Once configured, the dta logger was able to record data onto a micro SD card which was in a (.txt) format file that can easily be imported to and analyzed by Microsoft Excel software for clear visualization of the variation in sensor parameters.
+Once configured, the data logger was able to record data onto a micro SD card which was in a (.txt) format file that can easily be imported to and analyzed by Microsoft Excel software for clear visualization of the variation in sensor parameters.